RenanMsV/landing_rate/README.md

 If you want, you can activate it.
 And a message will be sent by multiplayer chat showing your landing stats.

-To enable it go to landing_rate folder and open config.xml.
+To enable it go to landing_rate folder and open addon-config.xml.
 Find sharemp line.

 ```<sharemp>0</sharemp>```

-Change sharemp value ( 1 for yes and 0 for no ).
+Change sharemp value (1 for yes and 0 for no).
 Restart your simulator.
 Done.